yunfanY-bot/flight-search/RESULTS.md

-BUT, if we input lax and PVG, it will show
+## BUT, if we input lax and PVG, it will show

 No such airport!

+Funny discovery we found out is that if we set the departure airport as PVG (Shanghai) and the destination airport as HGH (Hangzhou),

+it shows the route is PVG -> FOC (Fuzhou) -> HGH, which is redundant.
+In fact, Shanghai is too close to Hangzhou, and it is supposed to travel by train instead of

+by flight.
+In reality, no one would actually take the flight to Hangzhou from Shanghai.